-How can practitioners of dispute resolution promote peace in seemingly intractable values disputes?
+How can practitioners of conflict resolution and strategies promote peace in seemingly intractable value conflicts?
 While we have to admit that success will be difficult, there are some things we can try.

 Get People Talking

-The differing values of the other parties made them seem difficult to talk to and strange to us, and we respond by avoiding contact.
+The differing values and world views of the other parties made them seem difficult to talk to and strange to us, and we responded by avoiding contact.
 This is counterproductive.
 Our disputes can’t be settled If we don’t talk to one another.
 We must have the courage to engage in dialogue.

 Because not everyone who identifies with the group believes the same thing, we may discover that there are more shared values between us than we thought.
 If so, we are dealing with a perceived value conflict rather than an actual one, and the matter can be put to rest.
 Even if there is a real value conflict between us, it might be narrower than we think.
 To the extent we can find commonalities, we will reduce reliance on negative stereotyping, and discover the framework for an agreement.